Types of Surfboards and what they are used for (Materials and Measurements)

 Let’s get started!

 Surfboards literally come in all shapes and sizes.
-There are many different categories of surfboards and if you want you can divide them into as many different subcategories as you like.
+There are many different categories of surfboards and if you want you can divide them into as many different subcategories as you want.
 However, there are five main types of surfboards: Shortboard, Fish, Funboard, Longboard and Gun.
-We are going to talk about these and others a little more specific that could be classified within the five main categories, but are worth knowing about.
+We are going to talk about these and a few more specific ones that could be classified within the five main categories, but are worth knowing about.

 • Funboard